 GPA = Quality Points Earned in Semester / Credit Hours Taken in the Semester

-CGPA = Total Quality Points Earned / Credit Hours Taken While Matriculated at ESON
+CGPA = Total Quality Points Earned / Credit Hours Taken While Matriculated at BSON

-When computing a student's GPA, required college courses, regardless of sequence, are calculated with those taken at the Ellis School of Nursing.
+When computing a student's GPA, required college courses, regardless of sequence, are calculated with those taken at the Belanger School of Nursing.

-Students will be evaluated according to the following grading system for Ellis School of Nursing:
+Students will be evaluated according to the following grading system for Belanger School of Nursing:

 To pass a nursing course with a clinical component, the student must achieve a minimum grade of 75 (C) in classroom theory and a satisfactory clinical evaluation.

 The following grades are assigned by the course instructor and are not counted in determining the GPA.

 - W = Withdrawal

 A nursing course is comprised of classroom and clinical experiences.
 To pass a nursing course with a clinical component, the student must achieve a minimum grade of 75 in theory and a satisfactory clinical evaluation.
 Clinical competency is evaluated on a satisfactory / unsatisfactory basis.
 All clinical objectives or behaviors must be satisfactorily met by the end of each nursing course; unmet clinical objectives or behaviors will result in clinical or course failure.

 Successful course completion is defined as receiving a grade of C (75.0) or above in all required courses.
 All grades within a course are carried out to 2 decimal places.
 However, the rounding up of a final grade is based upon a 0.50 or above.
 All students who attain a CGPA of 3.5 or greater will graduate with honors.

 An Associate in Science degree in Nursing will be awarded upon: